So raise your fists

 Edited by Marie Ginga

-A lover of alt-rock, Akira Kurosawa movies, and craft beer, the author lives in Northern California with his wife and two children.
-Rage Against the Machine, the Black Keys, and the Warlocks were in heavy rotation on Spotify during the writing of this story.
+Writing in the third person always makes the author feel like he's writing his obituary, but here goes: a lover of alt-rock, Akira Kurosawa movies, and craft beer, the author lives in Northern California with his wife and two kids.
+His beautiful wife definitely could do better, but, luckily for him, she hasn't caught on to that fact yet.
+Rage Against the Machine, the Black Keys, and the Warlocks are in heavy rotation on Spotify for writing inspiration.